percona/portal-doc/docs/rel-notes/august-2022.md

 Administrator users can now delete their own organizations.
 User members of the organization can still use their Percona Accounts to log into Percona Platform and join or create other organizations.

     !!! hint alert alert-success "Tip"
-        When deleting an organization, all organization data will be gone forever, so be cautious when performing this action.
+        Deleted organizations and their data cannot be restored, so be careful when performing this action.

 ## Enhanced tickets view and pagination
 We have made it easier to navigate long lists of tickets open for your organization.
 The **List of tickets open by Customer** section on the **Dashboard** page now includes pagination and the table is now sortable.